unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

 `WeatherModel` exposes a `CurrentWeather` property which is an `IFeed` of type `WeatherInfo`.
 This is similar in concept to an `IObservable<T>`, where an `IFeed<T>` represents a sequence of values.

+> [!TIP]
-An `IFeed<T>` is awaitable, meaning that to get the value of the feed you would do the following:
+> An `IFeed<T>` is awaitable, meaning that to get the value of the feed you would do the following:

     ```c#
     WeatherInfo currentWeather = await CurrentWeather;
     ```

-To make it possible to data bind to an `IFeed<T>`, the MVUX analyzers read the `WeatherModel` and generate a proxy type called `BindableWeatherModel`, which exposes properties that the View can data bind to.
+To make it possible to data bind to a feeds, the MVUX analyzers read the `WeatherModel` and generate a proxy type called `BindableWeatherModel`, which exposes properties that the View can data bind to.

 1. Open the file `MainView.xaml` and replace the `Page` contents with the following: